NASA-PDS/pds-view/PACKAGING.rst

 Packaging
 =========

-This documentation is relevant to those who need to build packages of the PDS Inspect Tool for specific platforms.
-If you're looking to download and use the PDS Inspect Tool, see the ``README.rst`` file instead.
+This documentation is relevant to those who need to build packages of PDSView for specific platforms.
+If you're looking to download and use PDSView, see the ``README.rst`` file instead.

 Requirements